 Many distributors are moving to the cloud to reduce IT costs.
 A cloud-based rebate management system can also give a significant boost to revenue and margin.

-Businesses of all kinds continue to move to the cloud, with cloud spend (SaaS, PaaS and IaaS) now representing 25% of IT spend, surpassing on-premises software spend (22%), according to an October 2019 report from Flexera.
+Businesses of all kinds continue to move to cloud based software, with cloud spend (SaaS, PaaS and IaaS) now representing 25% of IT spend, surpassing on-premises software spend (22%), according to an October 2019 report from Flexera.

 Among them are an increasing number of wholesale distributors.
 Around 50% of distributors have moved to cloud-based software for CRM and business intelligence, according to the latest Technology Trends in Distribution report from market intelligence firm MDM, while around 30% now run their core ERP applications in the cloud.